ocaml/dune/doc/jbuild.rst

 ``<ppx-rewriters-and-flags>`` is expected to be a list where each element is either a command line flag if starting with a ``-`` or the name of a library.
-Additionnally, any sub-list will be treated as a list of command line arguments.
+Additionally, any sub-list will be treated as a list of command line arguments.
 So for instance from the following ``preprocess`` field:

    .. code:: scheme